 Good job, Mom.
 You’ll be an amazing angel.

-To send flowers to Glenna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glenna (Jones) Yancey, please visit our floral store.